 It’s very important to research your builder.
 Is your builder committed to building above minimum code and building energy efficient homes?
 Not only will a well-built home require less maintenance, owning an energy efficient home may qualify you for discounts through your mortgage provider.
-Some builders, like Innovative Residential in Saskatoon, even offer free down payment programs.

 A lot of first-time homebuyers think that they will save money by tacking home maintenance tasks themselves.
 That is NOT where you should try to save money.
 It’s important to leave professional work to the pros.
 Consider these things when you move in as a first-time home buyer:

 Know your limits

 First-time homebuyers tend to watch a few DIY videos, a few episodes of a makeover show on TV and read some blogs and think they are capable of tackling home projects.
 DIY projects are great, but what you don’t see on TV is the crew of contractors working behind the scenes, the hours spent planning and the cost of the materials.